keithbuhler/keithbuhler.github.io/philosophy-6-next.md

 #### I Just Finished Your Class; What Should I Do? ####

 - Do the Course Evaluation.
-- Also, [Rate my class](http://www.ratemyprofessors.com/search.jsp?query=keith+buhler) to let others know how you had a great time.
+- Also, [rate my class](http://www.ratemyprofessors.com/search.jsp?query=keith+buhler) to let others know how you had a great time.
 - [Email me or set up an appointment](emailto:keith.buhler@uky.edu) to share criticism, compliments, or other comments.

 #### I Kinda Like Philosophy; What Should I Read Next?